Oni01110011/Oni01110011/README.md

 ## Hey there, I'm Bernhard - aka [Oni] 👋

-## I am a Student and a ethical Hacker!
+## I am a Student and an ethical Hacker!
 - 🔭 I'm currently working on my Website!
 - 🪴 I'm currently learning Hacking with Python & Math 😃
 - 👬 I'm not looking for someone to collaborate with